NSW Rural Doctors Network (RDN) workforce data is recognised in the health sector for its high quality, integrity, relevance and longevity.

-This year, to gain greater insight into the wellbeing, capability, accessibility to allied health, and needs of the rural GP workforce, we will expand the process of collecting data by updating questions in all RDN surveys and delivering all surveys via a secure online survey platform.
+In 2018, to gain greater insight into the wellbeing, capability, accessibility to allied health, and needs of the rural GP workforce, we expanded the process of collecting data by updating questions in all RDN surveys and delivering all surveys via a secure online survey platform.

 How do the surveys benefit the rural health workforce?

 Workforce data obtained by RDN to date has been used to positively contribute to primary healthcare in rural NSW by allowing RDN to:

 - develop seven regional GP workforce plans complemented by high-priority town-based GP succession planning activities